BaoPham92/Decentralized-SandBox-Application/README.md

 - In MetaMask's UI, you will see the main ethereum network.
 Choose the Ropsten Test Network.

-- After confirming that your MetaMask account is using the test netWork, continue to the Ropsten test network's [faucet](https://faucet.ropsten.be/) in order to send your account some test Ether for production use.
+- After confirming that your MetaMask account is using the test netWork, continue to the Ropsten test network's [faucet](https://faucet.ropsten.be/3001) or [MetaMask's faucet](https://faucet.metamask.io/) in order to send your account some test Ether for production use.

 - Run the following commands in your CLI below:
 > - npm install